Akureyri: Economy

 The fishing industry has historically been a large and important part of the local economy.
 In recent years, other industries and business services have also begun.
 Higher education is also a growing sector in the local economy.
 About 20% of the work force is in the service industry.

 Two of the five largest fishing companies in Iceland are headquartered in Akureyri, partly because of the ice-free port.
 Other large companies in Akureyri include Samherji, Norðurmjólk, Brim hf, and Vífilfell, the largest brewery in Iceland.
 Sjúkrahús Akureyrar (FSA/Akureyri Hospital) is a major employer in the area and is one of two major hospitals in Iceland.

 Corporations pay a tax rate of 18% to the national government, which is one of the lowest in the world.
 No additional local corporate taxes are levied.
 Property tax, at 1.99%, accounts for most of the tax base.
 A local government deficit of ISK 1 billion (US$9 million) was anticipated in 2009, prompting a cut in salaries of the mayor, town councilors, and committee members by 10% and increases in local taxes and property taxes.

 Culture

-Akureyri has a robust cultural scene, with several bars and reputable restaurants (such as "Greifinn", "Bautinn", "RUB 23 Steak/Sushi", "Kung Fu sushi bar" and "Götubarinn").
+Akureyri has a robust cultural scene, with several bars and reputable restaurants.
 The Icelandic folk dance ensemble "Vefarinn" comes from Akureyri.
 Folk culture, in general, is more prevalent in Akureyri than in Reykjavík.
 During the summer, several festivals are held in Akureyri and the surrounding area.
 One example is the medieval festival held every summer at Gásir.
 The Akureyri International Music Festival, a concert series by bands, was held for the fourth time in 2009.
 The town has one of the largest libraries in the country.